The film „Women Composers“ - a journey into the European past

 I realize that this film about these four women composers really only is the beginning of a series of documentaries about women composing music.
 Kyra and I are already working on further episodes, on a series and on individual portraits.
 In the future these could also be used for music lessons in schools and other educational institutions.

 We do not only think about historical educational work.
 We also think about inspiring and encouraging the next generation to listen to and appreciate classical music and also, to create it.
-Together with WINDROSE SAS we are confident that in the coming years we will close many gaps and will meet more great and wonderful women.
+Together we are confident that in the coming years we will close many gaps and will meet more great and wonderful women.

 On this note see and hear for yourself!